Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Hope lights in the other woman’s eyes.
 “I have an abra, bought it just a couple weeks ago.
 I can go straight there.”

 Laura breathes in, then back out.
 The price of abra had dropped quite a bit since Red and the others revealed their trick and sold so many.
-It likely led to her being able to afford one.
-It feels almost fated, that it would be up to her, now, to decide if she gets to use it.
+It likely led to the driver being able to afford one.
+It feels almost fated, that it would be up to Laura, now, to decide if the woman would get to use it.

 And how could she decide otherwise?
 She would do the same for Red, if she knew he was in danger and she could help him.